ShanaNyaa/Study/README.md

 www.programiz.com and www.cplusplus.com

-I use this site to compile codes online
+I use this site to compile and run codes online

 https://repl.it